define-private-public/PSRayTracing/README.rst

 I'd love to visit some of these ideas, as they could bring better perf and add all around fun features, but I want to get onto other projects.
 Someday...

-* Book 3's handling of PDFs could be more memory friendly.
-I stated before there was not much optimization that could be done, but I guarentee that this is a point of slowdown in the application.
-It's a general good rule of thumb to not allocate any new/dynamic memory in a critical section of your code (such ashamed rendering).
-With he use of PDFs, this happens.
-If the PDFs could be turned into something allocated on the stack, than that would be way more efficient.
-Though, I think this would require some nasty refactoring.

 * Being able to pause and restart renders.
 Should be simple, but I'd want to do it

 * Adding in a scripting language to define scenes (instead of hard coding them in).